ORNL/dasp-stacker/README.md

 * duration (int): The duration of the sine wave, in seconds.
 * noise (float): The level of noise to add to the sine wave.
 * wave_type (string): The type of sine wave to generate ('base', 'square', 'sawtooth', or 'triangle').
-* bandwidth (int): The bandwidth aroudn the frequency senter to use for the HASP algorithm.
+* bandwidth (int): The bandwidth around the frequency center to use for the HASP algorithm.
 To prevent overlap with other harmonics, this value cannot be larger than the base frequency.
 * num_signals (int): The number of signals to add as part of the same sine wave.
 * harmonics (int): The number of harmonics to include in the signal (default=0).